chengjundong/imooc-React/jared-jianshu/README.md

 It saves effort of creating a new DOM, replacing the existing DOM and comparing between real DOM.
 It can help React to develop Native app.
 In IOS/Android, we can convert virtualDOM to native component.

+## Development
+### How to debug
+1. start React app
+2. create a Javascript Debug configuration in Webstorm
+3. start Javascript Debug configuration & add breakpoint

 ## Links
 - [React 18.2.0](https://react.dev/)
 - [Imooc course link](https://coding.imooc.com/learn/list/229.html)